GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/buildpacks/_index.md

 $ skaffold run --tail --default-repo <your repo>
 ```
 This will deploy Hello World in Go to your cluster.

-**Note**, no Dockerfile was needed, as buildpacks containerized the application from source code.
+**Note**:, no Dockerfile was needed, as buildpacks containerized the application from source code.